sirkells/react-portfolio/README.md

-This project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but later refactored using parcel bundler and babel.
+This project was built using parcel bundler and babel.

 ## Available Scripts